 The other: "For the joy of learning."

-We have the battle cries of extrinsic and intrinsic motivation, respectively, locked in a battle that few will engage openly in but most have opinions about.
-Every classroom revolves around these two options, some a mixture of the two, while others, a harsh polarity.
+We have the battle cries of extrinsic and intrinsic motivation, respectively, locked in a struggle that few will engage openly in but most have opinions about.
+Classrooms revolve around these two options--some a mixture of the two while others, a harsh polarity.

 I am currently harboring the belief that there is no such thing as intrinsic reward.
 I am defining it as it was defined for me by a professor somewhere along the way: "Intrinsic reward is the pursuit of learning because someone sees value in the pursuit, not because they get something out of it."

-There are teachers that reward students with homework passes, candy, erasers--something that can be tangibly given or allowed and so controlled by the teacher.
+There are teachers that reward students with homework passes, candy, erasers--things that can be tangibly given or allowed and so controlled by the teacher.
 I understand the allure.
 When you give stuff to kids because they have met a certain standard, it is you that gets to give it, which means you get to set the standard.
-When the job of the educator is perceived by the education themselves or the wider community to entail setting standards and getting students to meet them, this seems like a great strategy.
-The dark side of that is the punishment, the stick, that is employed according to the same strategy.
+When the job of the educator seems to be about setting certain behavioral standards and getting students to meet them, this seems like a great strategy.
+The dark side of this reward system is the punishment, the stick, that is employed according to the same strategy.
 If a child doesn't meet expectations, present some unpleasant stimulus so they will associate performance of the undesirable behavior (or lack of preferred one) with pain or discomfort (I feel like I stole this from Locke.
 See "Some Thoughts Concerning Education).
 For some, this philosophy fits with certain expectations of teachers and visions for our school system.
 For others, it doesn't.

-What I have heard described as the other side is the belief that a teacher should create situations and learning opportunities where a child is driven to meet expectations solely because it is a good venture absent of any reward.
+The other side of this, as its been described for me, is the belief that a teacher should create situations and learning opportunities where a child is driven to meet expectations solely because it is a good venture and that meeting these expectations is a reward in itself.
 Get the child to see the virtue in what they are doing, they say, and you will have a free, happy, and learned child.
 I get this.
 I have fought for this camp mostly out of a love for Freire's insistence on educators being responsible for the raising up of free people that are free from the authority and direction of others, that possess a critical consciousness.
 But my thoughts have changed a bit.

-Im just realizing, now, that it only comes down to a matter of what kind of reward, and more specifically, how it is delivered.
+It seems to only come down to a matter of what kind of reward, and more specifically, how it is delivered.
 It can be obtained externally, in the form of some tangible physical item, experience, or permission, like a happy face on the board next to your name (public praise), a homework pass (freedom from struggle/increased choice of what to do with your time), a piece of candy (again, chemical satisfaction), etc. Or it can be obtained internally, where the satisfaction is found on the other side of the students pursuit.
 Instead of being given or granted, it is found or discovered.
 External reward is defined by the actions of an other while internal reward is marked by the actions of the individual.

 Now granted, this is very much a grey zone.
 I think reward can be a combination of both, and that good instruction is usually a conglomeration of both, but I want to set that aside for the sake of the argument.